Your Brexit Questions Answered

 TRAVEL ARRANGEMENTS | Reveal all answers

-Whatever happens on October 31st, airlines will still operate routes between the UK and the EU.
+Whatever happens on or before January 31st, airlines will still operate routes between the UK and the EU.
 If an exit deal is struck we’ll enter what’s called a transition period until the end of December 2020, and flights will operate as normal.

 Even if we are in a no-deal scenario, the European Commission has extended legislation covering flights between the UK and EU to 24th October 2020, meaning flights will operate between the UK and EU without restrictions throughout summer 2020, right through to 24th October, allowing you to book now in confidence.